Troubleshooting

 If you use TPM with this firmware, either update your firmware to a newer version or select "Software KSP" as key storage provider.

-then one of your access points or switches that is trying to connect to your RADIUSaaS instance via a RADIUS Proxy is transmitting a mismatching Shared Secret.
+then one of your access points or switches that is trying to connect to your RADIUSaaS instance via a RADIUS Proxy is using a mismatched Shared Secret.

 When you want to use your own server certificate, your RADIUS server requires the complete certificate chain in order to let other participants (Proxy, RadSec clients, endpoints that try to connect) verify the server's identity.
 If you see this message, either copy & paste the CA certificate below the server certificate in the textfield or create a PCKS8 certificate bundle which includes all certificates from the lead to the root.